Psalm 50 – Judgment Begins Among the People of God

 i.
-God spoke to their ritualism first, because it was under that they excused the sin described later in the Psalm and thought themselves approved before God.
+God spoke to their ritualism first, because it was under ritualism that they excused the sin described later in the psalm and thought themselves approved before God.
 “Why, at the first signs of His displeasure (50:7), do their thoughts fly to points of ritual, not of relationship?”
 (Kidner)

 ii.
 The practice of sacrifice under the Old Covenant might easily become a mere ritual and empty formality.
-The one bringing the sacrifice might forget the principle of transferring sin to an innocent victim and how their lifeblood had to be poured out in death as a substitute for them.
+The one bringing the sacrifice might forget the principle of transferring sin to an innocent victim and how the lifeblood had to be poured out in death as a substitute.
 “The sacrifices under the Jewish law were of God’s appointment; but now that the people began to put their trust in them, God despised them.”
 (Clarke)

 iii.
 “What he intended for their instruction, they made their confidence.”
 (Spurgeon)

 iv.
-Believers under the New Covenant no longer offer animal sacrifices, but are still tempted to practice their Christian duties in a spirit of ritualism.
+Believers under the New Covenant no longer offer animal sacrifices, but they are still tempted to practice their Christian duties in a spirit of ritualism.
 This must be actively avoided; God is not pleased by our ritualism.

 v.
-“This was afterwards the sin of the Pharisees, is still of the Papists, and of too many carnal gospellers, who think they have served God, for they have been at church, done their devoir, for they have said their prayers, &c.”
-(Trapp)
+“This was afterwards the sin of the Pharisees, is still of the Papists, and of too many carnal gospellers, who think they have served God, for they have been at church, done their devoir, for they have said their prayers, etc.” (Trapp)

 vi.
-I will not take a bull from your house: Understanding the modern slang or street use of word bull, we may smile at the unintended truth in the Revised Standard Versions translation, I will accept no bull from your house.
+I will not take a bull from your house: Understanding the modern slang or street use of the word bull, we may smile at the unintended truth in the Revised Standard Version’s translation, I will accept no bull from your house.

 c.
 For every beast of the forest is Mine, and the cattle on a thousand hills: With a little thought, it’s easy to see how ritualism does not please God.
 He has no need for the meat of sacrificed animals; if I were hungry, I would not tell you; for the world is Mine and all its fullness.
 When we sacrifice to God, we don’t give Him something He doesn’t have; in this sense our sacrifice is for our sake and not His.
 Ritualism defeats its work for our sake.